 “I’m overwhelmed.
 I never thought I’d be in this situation.
 My husband was the strong one,” she continued as she tried to hold back tears.

-The load can be heavy when caring for a loved-one who requires constant care.
-Sometimes the loved-one’s illness has put a financial strain on the family.
-The loss of income can be devastating especially if the patient was the primary bread winner.
+The load can be substantial when caring for a love-one who requires constant care.
+Sometimes the loved one’s illness has put a financial strain on the family.
+The loss of income could be devastating especially if the patient was the primary breadwinner.
 Sometimes a caregiver must quit work to care for their spouse or parent.
 Often this leaves little or no money for outside assistance.

 May I suggest prayer?
 No matter how difficult the situation, prayer will help.
 Pray and ask God for guidance and assistance.
 Consider this scripture:

 So many gifts from God are never delivered because we do not ask.
-The words of this hymn are true:
+The words of this hymn are accurate:

 What a Friend we have in Jesus,